How to be a personal assistant in 2023

 At some point during the interview process, the recruiter or HR manager is going to ask you about your desired salary.
 Some employers may ask what you made at your last employer, which is sometimes unfair because many prestigious jobs don’t pay a fair wage.
 Working as a celebrity personal assistant is just one example.
 You may be worth twice what you’re getting paid in those types of situations.

 What you’ve done in this situation is simple and easy.
 You haven’t committed to a number, so you haven’t over- or under-bid your salary.
-Additionally, you’re putting the professional pressure on them to make you a reasonable offer — and soon.
+Additionally, you’re putting the professional pressure on them to make you a reasonable offer.
 If the employer is keen on hiring you, they aren’t going to risk losing you to someone else.

 NOTE: All job offers should be in writing and you certainly can counteroffer their proposal if you feel the salary is too low.